Joe's

 The Journal Itself

 The Daily Syntax for the Bullet Journal is used both in my Bullet Journal itself (a Traveler's Notebook) but as my [[software engineering labbook]].
-However, a seperate note articulates my usage of the later.
+However, a separate note articulates my usage of the later.

 Daily Log Syntax